sass/sass/doc-src/SASS_CHANGELOG.md

 * Don't consider e.g. `foo ($bar + $baz)` to be a function call.
   Function calls can't have whitespace between the name and the parentheses.

+* Allow interpolation in Sass properties to contain spaces.

 ## 3.0.0.beta.3